nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 * *Reporting:*
 Users are required to report detailed information on their method regarding sensor input, map data, meta data and pre-training.
 Users that fail to adequately report this information may be excluded from the challenge.

+## Yonohub
+[Yonohub](https://yonohub.com/) is a web-based system for building, sharing, and evaluating complex systems, such as autonomous vehicles, using drag-and-drop tools.
+It supports general blocks for nuScenes, as well as the detection and tracking baselines and evaluation code.
+For more information read the [medium article](https://medium.com/@ahmedmagdyattia1996/using-yonohub-to-participate-in-the-nuscenes-tracking-challenge-338a3e338db9) and the [tutorial](https://docs.yonohub.com/docs/yonohub/nuscenes-package/).
+Yonohub also provides [free credits](https://yonohub.com/nuscenes-package-and-sponsorship/) of up to $1000 for students to get started with Yonohub on nuScenes.
+Note that these are available even after the end of the official challenge.

 ## References
 - \[1\] *"nuScenes: A multimodal dataset for autonomous driving"*, H. Caesar, V. Bankiti, A. H. Lang, S. Vora, V. E. Liong, Q. Xu, A. Krishnan, Y. Pan, G. Baldan and O. Beijbom, In arXiv 2019.